 - In some cases, the use of topical (nose drops) or systemic (tablets or injectable) corticosteroids may be of benefit – these drugs help to relieve inflammation and in some cases of idiopathic rhinitis (e.g., where there is inflammation termed ‘lymphoplasmacytic’ – a type of inflammation that may suggest an overactive immune repsonse) their use may be valuable

-- Good nursing care is also extremely important, keeping the cat’s face clean and clear of discharges, and encouraging it to eat by feeding warmed up food that is strong smelling
+- Good nursing care is also extremely important, keeping the cat’s face clean and clear of discharges, and encouraging it to eat by providing warmed up food that is strong smelling